CSEC-NITH/blog/_posts/2017-07-06-hitchhikers-guide-to-cp.md

 +   It's ok to spend hours on coming up with an approach to a problem.
 But, if you are stuck for too long, discuss the problem with friends and within your groups.
 Someone might have already done the problem or might help you in coming up with an approach.

-+   Most importantly, you need to be persisitive and keep on going and you'll soon be a pro :).
++   Most importantly, you need to be persistent and keep on going and you'll soon be a pro :).

 ---